 So you want to go to India and experience its people, right?
 Are you looking for an authentic experience?
 Or maybe you are just looking for cheap transport in India… you may have landed here because you are a penny-pinching backpacker.
 Someone willing to beg for rotten vegetables from street sellers, prepared to disembowel a holy cow and sleep inside of its belly to fight the Himalayas’ freezing cold, sorta Leonardo di Caprio in “the Revenant”?
 That’s sick, dude.
 Really sick 😀 — (Well, if you ever come to Penang where we live, we have a great backpackers guide for that).

 No matter your traveling style, the sleeper train in India is an experience you’ll never forget — akin to sailing on a PELNI boat in Indonesia.
 We have used second class sleeper to travel all over India by train, from Amritsar in the far West to Dibrugarh in the upper Northeast; from Kerala to Mumbai, Gujarat, and Rajasthan.
-And even when we traveld to North India’s best hill stations, we always took the train as far as we could.
+And even when we traveld to North India’s best hill stations, or in Ladakh (check our tips for the best time to visit Leh and Ladakh) we always took the train as far as we could.
 Trust us: you won’t make more interesting random encounters anywhere than on an Indian train’s sleeper seat.

 After so many trips — and even more delays — on the Indian Railways we have definitely learned a few tips to survive — and even enjoy — India’s sleeper class.
 We are going to share some good tips in this funny photo essay we shot in November-December 2018 as we traveled on second class sleeper across the Indian states of Uttar Pradesh, Bihar, and West Bengal.